Who owns Gateway Credit Union? Our members do!

 Unlike the banks, we're owned by our members and believe that everyone should get a fair deal, whether you are well off or struggling financially.
 Over 3000 local members agree, and more people are choosing us as a safe, ethical home for their money every day.

 Credit Unions exist to serve their members and their community and to offer products and services unavailable elsewhere.
 Members of the Credit Union save regularly and their savings are used to make loans to other members.
 We charge reasonable interest rates, which cover the core running costs of the Credit Union and pay a small dividend to our savers.
 We aim to offer you at least as good a deal as you can get on the high street, but with the friendliness and flexibility that come from being local.

+We are here for everyone, in all walks of life.
 We have members who are on low incomes, perhaps saving a few pounds a week, who choose us because we will lend them a few hundred pounds at a reasonable rate.
 We also have members with well-paid jobs, saving hefty regular sums, and choosing an ethical home for their money.
 We have members who come to us to save, and members who come to borrow, aged from birth to 100 and they're all equally welcome.